tiansongyu/Switch-incognito/README.md

 * ALWAYS have a NAND backup.
 I am not responsible for any bricks or bans.
 Use at your own risk, as this is an experimental program.

 * This application backs up your PRODINFO to the SD card, as `backup/PRODINFO.bin` You should keep this backup in a more secure location, and not leave it on the SD card where it could be subject to corruption or be read by malicious applications.

+你好
+我